-If your employer is asking you to sign a non-compete agreement, you need to have a consultation with one of our experienced employment lawyers to determine whether you should sign such an agreement.
+If your employer is asking you to sign a non-compete agreement, you need to have a consultation with Dianne, an experienced employment lawyer, to determine whether you should sign such an agreement.
 Some non-compete agreements are too broad.
 If you sign one of these agreements, you might not be able to work in your industry for a significant amount of time once you leave the employment of your employer.
 You could also be susceptible to a lawsuit in the event you sign one of these agreements.
 Signing these agreements without a legal consultation could significantly affect your career and your financial well-being.
-Dianne and Mary also review severance agreements.
-They interview clients with severance agreements to determine whether they have been wrongfully terminated.
-When a client has a claim and the offer of severance is not high enough, they will assist the client in negotiating a higher severance package.
-They will also ensure that the language of the agreement is fair to the client and that the client understands what she/he is signing.
-Our experienced employment attorneys will protect your best interests.
+Dianne also reviews severance agreements.
+She interviews clients with severance agreements to determine whether they have been wrongfully terminated.
+When a client has a claim and the offer of severance is not high enough, she will assist the client in negotiating a higher severance package.
+She will also ensure that the language of the agreement is fair to the client and that the client understands what she/he is signing.
+Dianne will protect your best interests.

 We also provide legal advice to employers.

-Because a significant portion of our attorneys’ practice is advising employees, they have a unique perspective when advising employers.
-They know first-hand what attorneys look for in determining whether an employee has a claim against an employer.
-As a result, they can provide practical advice to prevent employers from making mistakes when disciplining or handling their employees.
-They also can draft non-compete and non-solicitation agreements, severance agreements, contracts of employment and handbooks.
+Because a significant portion of Dianne’s practice is advising employees, she has a unique perspective when advising employers.
+She knows first-hand what attorneys look for in determining whether an employee has a claim against an employer.
+As a result, she can provide practical advice to prevent employers from making mistakes when disciplining or handling their employees.
+She also can draft non-compete and non-solicitation agreements, severance agreements, contracts of employment and handbooks.